idameitil/sdpl-utilizing-gts/README.md

 Or run the pymol script with making the images: `pymol data/pymol-visualizations/pymol-script-make-images.pml`.

 This will create the figures in `data/pymol-visualizations/figures`.

+(New, with only one model per family)
+To make pymol script including all families, run: `src/pymol-visualization/make-pymol-script-selected.py`.

+Then, to run the pymol script without making the images: `pymol data/pymol-visualizations/pymol-script-selected.pml`.

+Or run the pymol script with making the images: `pymol data/pymol-visualizations/pymol-script-selected-make-images.pml`.

+This will create the figures in `data/pymol-visualizations/figures-selected`.

 ## Compare architecture (figure)
 (Old) The architectures were manually written from the alphafold structures in pymol into `data/compare-architectures/architecture-tables/[acc].csv`.